WallAlec/WallAlec.github.io/README.md

 ### About me:

 I am a believer in data and logic.
 I am able to thrive with my good friends Python and SQL.
 I am a rising senior at UC Berkeley, studying data science and with focus on computation and software development.
 I am looking to expand my abilities by gaining experience with finance focused datasets.
 I enjoy looking at complex problems and crafting a detailed solution.
+I feel accountable for the things that I do.
+I feel a sense of urgency in making sure a job is well done.

 ```markdown
 Syntax highlighted code block